madoomino/ossu/README.md

 - Introduction to Programming
 - Introduction to Computer Science
 - How to Code - Simple Data
+- How to Code - Complex Data

 ## Currently Studying

-- How to Code - Complex Data
+- Programming Languages, Part A